profoundinventions/php-houdini/docs/_sources/adding-methods-from-properties.rst.txt

        ->filter( AccessFilter::isProtected() )
        ->transform( NameTransform::camelCase() )

-There are a also a of other options for configuring the method and its return type.
+There are a also other options for configuring the method and its return type.

 Configuring the method name
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~